dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

 ## How Does Flyway Works

 Flyway works by checking the current version of the database and by applying new migrations automatically before the rest of the application starts.
-Whenever a developer needs to change the schema of a database, or to issue some changes to the data residing on it, they need to create a SQL script, following a name convention, in the directory read by Flyway.
+Whenever a developer needs to change the schema of a database, or to issue some changes to the data residing on it they need to create a SQL script, following a name convention in the directory read by Flyway.
 Usually this directory is `classpath:db/migration`, but one can change the default value if needed.

 Flyway's name convention consists of: